spren9er/tilez/README.md

 ### Tile Layouts

-The layout can be described in a declarative way, by defining props of nested tiles.
+Layouts can be described in a declarative way, by defining props of nested tiles.
 Here is an example of a simple layout

 ```html
 <HTile width="400px" height="300px" innerPadding="10px" outerPadding="5px">